A sink and a mirror

 Instructions

-- Pour all of the ingredients into a large spray bottle (24-ounce or larger).
+• Pour all ingredients into a 24-ounce (or larger) spray bottle.
 Mix gently.
+No shaking needed.

-- This no-rinse, no wipe, no scrub shower cleaner spray is safe to use on glass, glazed tile, stone, tubs, doors, and shower curtains.
-The gentle formula contains no bleach, ammonia, or harsh chemicals and it won't scratch surfaces or leave behind a dull residue.
+Safe for glass, glazed tile, tubs, doors, shower curtains, and carefully on natural stone surfaces like marble or granite.
+The formula contains no bleach, ammonia, or harsh chemicals and won’t scratch or dull surfaces.

 Everyday Cheapskate participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn from qualifying purchases, at no cost to you.